The key is deciding what kind of experience you want to create, and meshing your expectations with your family's.

 What do you need to do so it feels like Christmas, or Hanukkah, or Kwanza, or the Winter Solstice, to you?
 Maybe you always decorate the house with greenery, or bake cookies.
 Maybe you’d like to make presents, or start a new tradition about kindness or gratitude.
 Maybe advent calendars or latkes or religious services (socially distanced? online?) are essential.

 Get out the family calendar, and think about when these things will get done.
 Write down the things you all agree to do.
-Just say no to whatever doesn’t nurture your family -- And anything that stresses you out does not nurture you.
+Just say no to whatever doesn’t nurture your family.
+Holiday Tip: Anything that stresses you out does not nurture you.

 2. Prioritize Connecting with your Family.

 Now you have a sense of what you’re actually going to do this December.
 Your first rule is not to do holiday tasks alone, unless you feel nurtured by them.
 If you like nothing better than to put on music and fill the house with good smells, then I wish you happy baking.
 But don’t set yourself up to feel like a martyr at midnight, when you find yourself bleary-eyed and facing a sink full of dirty dishes.
 Always find a partner for these holiday tasks.
 It’s a great opportunity for fun with family members, and the kids love the one-on-one time with mom or dad.
-And if you can’t recruit anyone, consider that maybe you don’t actually need to do more baking or decorating or whatever, if it isn’t important to anyone else.
+And if you can’t recruit anyone, consider that maybe you don’t actually need to do more baking or decorating or whatever.
+If it isn’t important to anyone else, maybe it's better to just get a good night's sleep, so you can have a better day with your family tomorrow.
 Who are you trying to impress, after all?

 If your kids are too young to help, then it becomes even more important to limit what you do.
 What they want this holiday season is connection with their parents, not perfect decorations, or lots of events, or even, ultimately, presents.
 Your kids need you to be in a good mood, ready to make merry and make meaning.
 Keep it simple.
 Don’t try to create some glossy magazine vision of the holiday.
 Remember that your mood matters more to your kids than anything else.